 HMRC imposes Corporation Tax penalties for late filing of annual Company Tax Returns (which must include full annual accounts) and late payment of the Corporation Tax owed by your limited company.
 The penalties increase over time, as outlined below.

 Late filing penalties for Company Tax Return & Annual Accounts

 - 1 day late – automatic £100 penalty

 - 3 months late – £100 penalty

-- 6 months – 10% penalty added to estimated tax bill
+- 6 months – 10% penalty added to the estimated tax bill

-- 12 months – 10% penalty added to estimated tax bill
+- 12 months – 10% penalty added to the estimated tax bill

 The deadline for delivering your tax return and full statutory accounts is 12 months after the end of your company’s Corporation Tax accounting period.